 She helped increase membership of one of her clubs from 16 to 56 in a 10-year period, and as the Garden District State Project Chair, she sent coupons worth more than $10,000 to installations worldwide in two years.
 Jill is also still working on collecting shoes for Soles 4 Souls.
 Lastly, while working full time, raising three children, and volunteering, Jill received her college diploma 37 years after she started working toward a degree.

-Congratulations to Jill on being selected as Jennie Award recipients for 2022!
+Congratulations to Jill on being selected as Jennie Award recipient for 2022!

 Congratulations to Lucy Sanzalone from the Woman’s Club of Brielle for being the NJSFWC Jennie Award nominee.
 Lucy has been a member of Brielle since 2008 and has served as a Board member since 2009.
 She has worked with Dottie’s House for abused women and children, delivering clothes, food, toiletries, backpacks and toys.
 Her daughter started a grieving center for children and Lucy cooks for the volunteers.
 She assists veterans by working with Purple Heart of Jersey Shore, providing personal items for veterans in nursing homes.
 The Bayberry Garden Club awarded her the Perennial Bloom Award for her work with their organization.